What is Arcweight?

 Rating Before Installing

 People can rate connections through the invite flow without having an Arcweight account or the Chrome extension.
 Their ratings are stored securely and linked to their LinkedIn identity.
+See the Privacy Policy for details on how pre-account data is handled and migrated.

 If they later install the extension and sign in, their pre-account ratings are automatically migrated to their authenticated account.
 Nothing is lost.